vzhou842/victorzhou.com/content/posts/2019-02-15-why-webpack.md

 There are several big problems with this approach:

 1.  **Speed.** Requesting this many scripts was a major network bottleneck, and as a result my site took a long time to load.
 [Web performance matters](https://developers.google.com/web/fundamentals/performance/why-performance-matters/) — its importance has long been well-known and documented.
 What seems more efficient to you: downloading 1000 lines of code 10 lines at a time, or downloading 1000 lines of code all at once?
 2.  **Scoping.** Each file ran in the same [global scope](https://developer.mozilla.org/en-US/docs/Glossary/global_scope), so any variable I declared was available on the [global window object](https://developer.mozilla.org/en-US/docs/Glossary/Global_object).
 That meant _anything I declared had to have a unique name_— otherwise, there’d be a collision!
 Can you see how that’s problematic?
-More code = More variables = More _Wait, have I already used this name before?_
+More code = More variables = More <span class="emph-special">Wait, have I already used this name before?</span>
 3.  **Dependencies**.
 I had to manually maintain an ordering of `<script>` includes that satisfied my dependencies.
 For example, `geoarena-networking.js` depended on `socket.io`, so I had to ensure the `socket.io` include appeared above the `geoarena-networking.js` include.
 Dependencies weren’t explicitly declared anywhere, yet my `<script>` ordering had to satisfy all of them.

 ## Stage 2: One biiiig script